christo/loquacious/README.md

-Although there are various ways to accomplish an animated character who is visibly speaking the generated speech, reasonable quality can be achieved using a model to convert a portait image and the speech audio into a video of that character speaking the words.
+Although there are various ways to accomplish an animated character who is visibly speaking the generated speech, reasonable quality can be achieved using a model to convert a portrait image and the speech audio into a video of that character speaking the words.
 A 3D model that is rigged for speech and gestures could also be used but both design-time and runtime components would be divergent from the current plan.
 The generated video is sent to the screen to